Our first trip away as a family of four took us to North Devon in mid-June. And it turned out to be a week of almost constant rain.

 On inspecting a map, Combe Martin appeared to have a stretch of coastline walk stemming from its car park, which also had a pleasant view over the small bay.
 We headed here for an afternoon stroll, making the best of a settled spell with (whisper it) hints of blue in the sky.

 Far across the water we could just make out the plumes of smoke rising from the steel works of Port Talbot, along the south Wales coastline we are more familiar with.

 We made it back to the car with a short while left on the ticket, so popped back into the village to grab an ice-cream.
 Parking feels a fairly modern commercialised thing that every council has now clocked onto as a thing to monetise.
 Today there is nowhere to park for free anywhere near to anywhere scenic, in a way that you feel there might have been twenty or thirty years ago.
 But perhaps I’m mistaken.

 On the way home we took the scenic A39 route, hugging the North Devon and Somerset coast back towards Bridgwater.
 Around the middle of Exmoor National Park, not far from Porlock we stopped, initially just to admire the viewpoint – as many do.

 Then I decided to take a stroll with the dog and baby beneath yet more murky but atmospheric skies.
-Despite planning one final stop for lunch, nothing too inviting appeared after that point, the rain continued to pound down without mercy as we listened to radio news about the Conservative Party leadership contest.
+Despite planning one final stop for lunch, nothing too inviting appeared after that point and the rain continued to pound without mercy.

 [Read the Composed piece: Visiting Snowdon]